What's the deal with magnetic fields?

 Magnetic fields are more mystifying.
 Most textbooks assert that they’re a manifestation of the same underlying phenomenon, but then proceed to treat them as as wholly separate animal governed by its own, seemingly ad-hoc rules.
 The authors reach into a hat and pull out a “B field” or an “H field” that acts on moving particles… but only when the textbook says it should.

 To develop better intuition, we ought to start with the speed of light.
-The significance of the concept is sometimes misunderstood, but in the most basic sense, it appears to be a fundamental constraint on causality: you can’t exert influence at a distance any faster than it would take for a photon — a massless elementary particle — to travel from here to there.
+The significance of the concept is sometimes misunderstood, but in the most basic sense, it appears to be a fundamental constraint on causality: you can’t exert influence at a distance any faster than it would take for a photon — a massless elementary sorta-particle — to travel from here to there.

 An early attempt to address this issue was the concept of luminiferous aether: a cosmic medium through which photons supposedly propagate at a constant speed.
 This theory implied the existence of a special, “aether-anchored” frame of reference.
-If that happened to be your frame, then Finn, tearing through the aether at breakneck speeds, would see the physics on his spaceship getting out of whack.
+If that happened to be your frame, then Finn, tearing through the aether at breakneck speeds, would see the physics on his railroad car getting out of whack.

 But let’s stick to magnets

-Let’s consider a section of copper wire at rest.
+To get going, let’s consider a section of copper wire at rest.
 In the metal, there’s a certain number of mobile electrons in the conduction band, skating across a lattice with a matching density of immobile, positively-charged copper ions.
 Internal electric fields require the electrons to stay in the conductor, but they’re not kept on a particularly tight leash:

 For the next step, it’s helpful to imagine a toy circuit: a one-meter loop of wire with one hundred mobile electrons inside.
 It’s a simple necessity that in the stationary (“lab”) frame of reference, the average distance between these electrons stays constant — 1 cm — no matter if the’re staying put or circulating around the loop.
 The only way to change their spacing would be to add electrons or take away some; otherwise, it’s always 100 elementary particles spread throughout a meter of wire.